 Personnel –

-Matt and Maria are working on the application process for staff.
+Project Manager Baker and CCEPD Executive Officer Aliferis-Gjerde are working on the application process for staff.
 The plan is to publish the Staff application early February.

 Student Selection –

 The student selection process is underway with 59 applicants so far—70 potential applicants could be added after regional event on January 24th.
 About 10 members, a majority from independent living centers, have agreed to review applications and conduct interviews.
 Application closes at the end of January.